danielnilsson9/bbs-fw/PROTOCOL.md

 * All messages start with 0xAA
 * Last byte is checksum which is the sum of all previous bytes (exculding 0xAA) truncated to 8 bits.

-STC MCU issues requests and NEC MCU responds, nothing is sent by NEC controlled without a request.
+STC MCU issues requests and NEC MCU responds, nothing is sent by NEC without a request.

 ## Initialization

-STC MCU continously resend first initialization command until NEC reponds which takes a few tries.
+STC MCU continously resends first initialization command until NEC reponds which takes a few tries.
-During initialization commands all responses are equal to the requests.
+During initialization the requests are echoed as response.

 Note: In table below leading message header "AA" and trailing checksum has been left out.